A highly experienced knee and trauma surgeon with a special interest in sports injuries.

-Mr Christopher Wilson FRCS is a Consultant Trauma and Orthopaedic Surgeon at University Hospital of Wales NHS Trust, Cardiff, and has held this position since 1996.
-He also practices privately at Vale Healthcare – at the Cardiff Bay Clinic (located within Cardiff Bay) and at The Vale Hospital, in the Vale of Glamorgan, Wales.
+Mr Christopher Wilson is Consultant Trauma and Orthopaedic Surgeon at University Hospital of Wales NHS Trust.
+In addition to his busy and varied NHS work, he offers private knee surgery at the Cardiff Bay Clinic, South Wales and The Vale Hospital, Vale of Glamorgan.